Genivia/ugrep/README.md

 - **ugrep** option `-d, --directories=ACTION` is `skip` by default, instead of `read`.
 By default, directories specified on the command line are searched, but not recursively deeper into subdirectories.
+- **ugrep** offers *negative patterns* `-N PATTERN`, which are patterns of the form `(?^X)` that skip all `X` input, thus removing `X` from the search.
+  For example, negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
+Predefined `zap` patterns use negative patterns, for example, use `-f cpp/zap_comments` to ignore pattern matches in C++ comments.
 - **ugrep** does not the `GREP_OPTIONS` environment variable, because the behavior of **ugrep** must be portable and predictable on every system.
 Also GNU grep abandoned `GREP_OPTIONS` for this reason.
 Please use the `ug`